equinor/witsml-explorer/AUTH.md

 # Authentication and Authorization in WITSML Explorer

-## WITSML server credentials flow
+## WITSML server credentials flow (Basic)
 Every request run against a WITSML server is run from the backend and needs to be authenticated.
-Basic auth is required for a lot of servers, so that is currently the main way WE authenticate against them.
+Basic auth is required for a lot of WITSML servers, so that is currently the main way WE authenticate against them.

 Most actions done by the user in WE involves fetching or writing data to external WITSML servers.
-All these requests require credentials to be provided.
+All these requests require credentials to be provided to the `authorization` endpoint in advance.

-It would be a very bad user experience if the user would have to provide credentials for every request.
+It would be a very bad user experience if the user would have to provide credentials for every request to the API.
-Therefore an encrypted version of the passwords is saved in memory on the frontend.

-The webapp only stores them for a limited amount of time, and will provide them for every request involving WITSML servers.
+Therefore an encrypted version of the passwords is saved in memory-cache on the backend.
+The backend only stores them for a limited amount of time, and will provide them for every request involving WITSML servers.

-The backend has a [Data Protection](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/introduction) storage running in memory, which is used for creating the encrypted passwords as well as decrypting them (only possible for that running instance).
+The backend has a [Data Protection](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/introduction) storage running in memory, which is used for encrypting the passwords as well as decrypting them (only possible on the running instance).

-Whenever a request is run towards a WITSML server, the backend will decrypt the password, and use it when running the request against the given WITSML server.
+When a request is forwarded to the WITSML server, the backend will decrypt the password from cache, and use it when running the request.

-This is how the flow is when a user has selected a server and will need to authenticate against it.
-After this is done, a fresh list of wells is fetched.
+__To use the API without the frontend, the user need to provide credentials in the header for `WitsmlTargetServer`.
+The format is Basic Authorization format Base64 encoded along with server URL.
+See Swagger for description for more information on Header information__

+This is a description of the flow:
+### 1. When the user connects to a server for the first time
+  - frontend contacts `authorize` endpoint with entered credentials along with server url
+  - if this is a new client without any cookie and id, generate an id for this client
+  - backend verify credentials with the WITSML server, if OK, encrypts credentials, add to cache and generates an unique cacheId based on client-id and server host
+  - `TTL` before credentials are invalidated will be given by the query param keep
+    - keep=true => 24 hours
+    - keep=false or missing  => 1 hour
+  - `[secure ,samesite=strict, httponly]` cookie is added to the response with uuid as value
+  - **session cookie used**

+### 2. Successive connections to API
+  - frontend calls API with `WitsmlTargetServer` and (in copy-jobs) `WitsmlSourceServer` information
+  - `[secure ,samesite=strict, httponly]` cookie is passed along with the request with id as value
+  - backend uses uuid from cookie to lookup encrypted credentials in `CredentialsCache`
+    - if no credentials exists, send response `401` .
+User will have to login to get a cookie with valid cache entry
+  - **session cookie used**

 ```mermaid
 sequenceDiagram